mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 1. Clone the repository to your local machine.

-2. Create a folder under the `Project_4` directory with the following naming convention:
+2. Create a folder under the `Project_3` directory with the following naming convention:
    - Folder Name: `GPA_Prediction_{GitHub_Username}`

    For example, if your GitHub username is `octocat`, your folder should be named `GPA_Prediction_octocat`.

 3. Within your personal folder, you have your own environment to create your notebook and workspace.

-4. Work on your image classification tasks in your notebook.
+4. Work on your regression task in your notebook.

 ### Evaluation Metric